cloudposse/docs/content/Learn By Example/Agenda.md

 ## Game Plan

-Following [AWS Well-Architected Framework](doc:aws-well-architected-framework) and [Best Practices](doc:aws-organizations-best-practices) we will create 3 AWS organizations belongs to root AWS account and 4 <<glossary:Module>>:
+Following [AWS Well-Architected Framework](doc:aws-well-architected-framework) and [Best Practices](doc:aws-organizations-best-practices) we will create 3 AWS organizations belongs to root AWS account and 4 Geodesic Modules:
 * `root.example.com` - Module for root AWS account
 * `staging.example.com` - Module for the staging environment
 * `development.example.com` - Module for the development environment